Zweih/Leetcodes/README.md

 Solutions are sorted in order of their question number.
 Click the links below to see the code!

-They also have listed the exectution time and efficiency compared to other submissions on Leetcode.
+They also have listed the execution time and efficiency compared to other submissions on Leetcode.

 Questions and improvement suggestions are welcome!